This guide includes information on how to get to the Amex, viewing areas within the ground and details on stadium access for our disabled supporters.

 • Supporters wishing to use this service must visit ticket office window 1 on a matchday to sign out the neck loop and receiver.

-BLIND OR VISUALLY IMPAIRED SUPPORTERS
+BLIND OR PARTIALLY SIGHTED SUPPORTERS

 • Audio description commentary is available to supporters via the use of a receiver and headset.